orbitmines/archive/projects/Ray Calculi & Physics.md

 SOme percentage chance the wave continues to mdoel the discrterte version where not everything meets headon.

+directional, or on a specific axis gravity becomes possibly.

 ---

 # XOR Universe